hauzerlee/ghost-rider-skeleton/README.en.md

 ### bashrc

-After `deploy.sh` executed, original ~/.bashrc will be backed up to ~/.bashrc.orig, `bashrc` and `bashrc.d` in this project will be put into current user's home directory as symbol link, named ~/.bashrc and ~/.bashrc.d.
+After `deploy.sh` executed, sourcing ~/.bashrc.d/bashrc.personal will be append to ~/.bashrc.